Montreal: Crime

-The overall crime rate in Montreal has declined, with a few notable exceptions, with murders at the lowest rate since 1972 (23 murders in 2016).
+Since 1975, when Montreal's homicide rate peaked at around 10.3 per 100,000 people with a total of 112 murders, the overall crime rate in Montreal has declined, with a few notable exceptions, reaching a minimum in 2016 with 23 murders.
 Sex crimes have increased 14.5 per cent between 2015 and 2016 and fraud cases have increased by 13 per cent over the same period.
 The major criminal organizations active in Montreal are the Rizzuto crime family, Hells Angels and West End Gang.
+However, in the 2020s, the city has seen an increase in overall crime, with a notable increase in homicides.
+25 homicides were reported in 2020 which matched the number reported in 2019.
+The next year saw a 48% increase in murders with a total of 37 in 2021, giving the city a homicide rate of around 2.1 per 100,000 people.
+The Montreal Police Annual Report for 2021 showed that there were 144 shootings across the city, or an average of one shooting every 2.5 days.
+In comparison, there were 71 shootings recorded the year before.
+2022 saw another 10.8% increase in homicides, with a total of 41 being reported (giving a slightly higher homicide rate of 2.3 per 100,000 people), the highest number since 2007, when there were 42.

 Education

 The education system in Quebec is different from other systems in North America.
-Between high school (which ends at grade 11) and university students must go through an additional school called CEGEP.
+Between high school (which ends at grade 11) and university, students must go through an additional school called CEGEP.
 CEGEPs offer pre-university (2-years) and technical (3-years) programs.
 In Montreal, seventeen CEGEPs offer courses in French and five in English.

-French-language elementary and secondary public schools in Montreal are operated by the Centre de services scolaire de Montréal (CSDM), Centre de services scolaire Marguerite-Bourgeoys and the Centre de services scolaire de la Pointe-de-l'Île.
+French-language elementary and secondary public schools in Montreal are operated by the Centre de services scolaire de Montréal (CSSDM), Centre de services scolaire Marguerite-Bourgeoys and the Centre de services scolaire de la Pointe-de-l'Île.

 English-language elementary and secondary public schools on Montreal Island are operated by the English Montreal School Board and the Lester B. Pearson School Board.

 With four universities, ten other degree-awarding institutions, and 12 CEGEPs in an 8 km radius, Montreal has the highest concentration of post-secondary students of all major cities in North America (4.38 students per 100 residents, followed by Boston at 4.37 students per 100 residents).